andreibadulescu/andreibadulescu/README.md

 ### <b> Hey there! 👋🏻 </b>

-My name is Andrei, and I am a Lead Developer @ <i>Obelisk Technologies</i>.
+My name is Andrei, and I currently work as a beginner iOS developer!

-I am currently an 11th grade student at <i>Colegiul Național „Grigore Moisil”</i>, pursuing in the future a serious career in Computer Science.
-Take a look over my repositories, and please do not hesitate to contact me about any curiosities you may have!
+I am currently an 11th grade student at <i>„Grigore Moisil” National College</i>, pursuing a serious career in Computer Science.
+Take a look over my repositories, and do not hesitate to contact me with regard to any questions you may have!

 ## Experience 🗂️

 ### Programming Languages
-Proficient in <b>Swift</b>, familiar with <b>C++</b> and <b>AppleScript</b>.
+Proficient in <b>Swift</b>, familiar with <b>C++</b>.

 ### Frameworks
 - SwiftUI